|

 finding is that the rocks at the landing sites are quite different from

-Planum) might be compositionally similar to a basaltic shergottite, but
+("Bounce" at Meridiani Planum) might be compositionally similar to some

 sites do appear to be fine grained to porphyritic lavas somewhat like